This Is Why You Should Eat More Beetroot if You Have Fatty Liver Disease

 beetroot salad

-Ideally, you should eat one or two medium-sized beets per day (200 grams / 8 ounces) either as a salad, part of other foods, smoothie or juice.
+Ideally, you should aim for one or two small-sized beets per day (about 200 grams or 8 ounces).
+This can be consumed as a salad, blended in smoothies, or included in juices.
 Your liver will love it – but if you find it difficult to have it that often, try to aim for at least a few times per week.

 Before being diagnosed with a fatty liver, I ate absolutely no beetroot or maybe just once a year.
 It wasn’t a top choice although it should’ve been.
 Now I know.